Pengeace/PythonTutorial/README.md

 # Python Tutorial
-An tutorial for python and its data analysis usages.
+A tutorial for python and its data analysis usages.